averagestudentdontfail/Veritas/Veritas.Input/Academia/Psychology/literature-review-on-the-constraints-of-environmental-agency.md

 \end{tabularx}
 \end{table}
 ## Theme 1: Nature as Cognitive Restoration
-The participant consistently described nature contact as providing mental relief from daily cognitive demands, characterizing urban work environments as producing what they termed ``mental clutter'' requiring constant attention management:
+The participant consistently described nature contact as providing mental relief from daily cognitive demands, characterizing urban work environments as producing what they termed "mental clutter" requiring constant attention management:
 \begin{displayquote}
 When I'm in the office all day, it's like my brain gets... cluttered.
 There's too much going on, too many things competing for attention.
 Even just stepping out to the park at lunch, there's something about being around trees that makes that feeling ease up.
 \end{displayquote}